kavehmz/qugo/README.md

 ## Approach

-Focus of this design is mainly horisontal scalability via concurrency, paritioning and fault-detection[1].
+Focus of this design is mainly horizontal scalability via concurrency, partitioning and fault-detection[1].

 My usual approach would be
 - First **understanding** the field of business and its characteristics very well.
 How a business works matters in how we can scale it **cost effectively**.
 - I would (work with my colleagues/search for/benchmark/study) several acceptable Paas/Saas solutions.
 Some scalability issues are already solved in other platforms.
 [1]
 - If not able to use a ready solution for any reason like regulations, I would (work with my colleagues/search for/benchmark/study) for libre solutions.

-> **Note**: I didn't want to spend more than a day on this task or spend money.
+But I didn't want to spend more than a day on this task or spend money.
 So I assumed a lot and fast forwarded many decisions that I would not do in a real product.

-> **Note**: One Main assumption I make that affected code complexity was that **All Orders With The Same OrderID must be managed with a single worker and not distributed across different workers**.
+> **Note**: One assumption I make that affected code complexity was that **All Orders With The Same OrderID must be managed with a single worker and not distributed across different workers**.
 This I thought makes sense in a warehouse and QuGo library is able to handle it.

 ## Benchmarks and Picking "The Right Tools!"